Neuroimaging, Cannabis, and Brain Performance & Function

 MACM analysis showed there were three clusters of co-activated brain regions:

-- Cluster 1 – ACC included whole-brain activation patterns, including connections with the insular and caudate cortex, medial frontal cortex (link to last blog), precuneus, fusiform gyrus, culmen, thalamus and cingulate cortex.
-The ACC is key for decision-making, processing conflict, involved with exploring and committing to a given course of action (e.g. Kolling et al., 2016) and these related areas cover a broad range of functions related to the ACC.
+- Cluster 1 — ACC included whole-brain activation patterns, including connections with the insular and caudate cortex, medial frontal cortex, precuneus, fusiform gyrus, culmen, thalamus, and cingulate cortex.
+The ACC is key for decision-making and processing conflict and is involved with exploring and committing to a given course of action (e.g., Kolling et al., 2016), and these related areas cover a broad range of functions related to the ACC.
 The insula is involved with self-perception, a notable example being a visceral experience of self-disgust.

-- Cluster 2 – DLPFC included co-activation with parietal regions, orbitofrontal cortex, occipital cortex and fusiform gyrus.
-As the DLPFC is involved with important executive functions, including regulating emotions, the experience of mood, and direction of attentional resources (e.g. Mondino at al., 2015) as well aspects of language processing, and the related areas address key functions including social information processing, impulse control, and related.
+- Cluster 2 — DLPFC included co-activation with parietal regions, orbitofrontal cortex, occipital cortex, and fusiform gyrus.
+As the DLPFC is involved with important executive functions, including regulating emotions, the experience of mood, and direction of attentional resources (e.g., Mondino at al., 2015) as well as aspects of language processing, and the related areas address key functions, including social information processing, impulse control, and related.

-- Cluster 3 – Striatum included whole-brain involvement, notably the insular cortex, frontal cortex, superior parietal lobule, fusiform gyrus, and culmen.
-The striatum is involved with reward – the so-called “dopamine hit” referenced so often – which when properly regulated allows us to pursue optimal success, but in states of under-activity leads to inaction, and in excess contributes to addictive and compulsive behaviors.
-Evidence reviewed in the original paper suggests that cannabis use may prime reward circuits to predispose toward addiction, and possibly blunt motivation for ordinary activities.
+- Cluster 3 — Striatum included whole-brain involvement, notably the insular cortex, frontal cortex, superior parietal lobule, fusiform gyrus, and culmen.
+The striatum is involved with reward—the so-called “dopamine hit” referenced so often—which when properly regulated allows us to pursue optimal success, but in states of under-activity leads to inaction, and in excess contributes to addictive and compulsive behaviors.
+The evidence reviewed in the original paper suggests that cannabis use may prime reward circuits to predispose toward addiction, and possibly blunt motivation for ordinary activities.

 While these clusters are functionally distinct in terms of how they are affected by cannabis, they overlap anatomically and spatially, highlighting the crucial importance of viewed brain activity from the connectome, networked point of view in order to grasp the translation of reductive brain findings to how the mind works, and how this plays out for people in day-to-day life.

-Taken together, the results of this meta-analysis are profound, and achieve the goals both of focusing in on and distilling findings across the relevant literature investing the effects of cannabis use on brain activation in populations without mental illness, looking at increased and decreased activity in localized brain regions, distributed clusters of distinct relevance, and the impact on key psychological processing tasks and function.
+Taken together, the results of this meta-analysis are profound and achieve the goals of focusing in on and distilling findings across the relevant literature investigating the effects of cannabis use on brain activation in populations without mental illness, looking at increased and decreased activity in localized brain regions, distributed clusters of distinct relevance, and the impact on key psychological processing tasks and function.

-Cannabis was shown, in contrast, to generally increase activity in the striatum and related areas.
-For people with normal baseline activity, this could lead to priming of reward circuits, and as noted has been observed in numerous studies, increase the risk of addictive and compulsive behaviors, predisposing to some forms of pathology.
-While this amplification of reward activity (combined with effects on the first two clusters) may contribute to the "high" of marijuana intoxication, enhancing enjoyment and creative activity, making everything more intense and engaging, temporarily.
+Cannabis was shown, in contrast, to increase activity in the striatum and related areas generally.
+For people with normal baseline activity, this could lead to the priming of reward circuits, and as has been observed in numerous studies, could increase the risk of addictive and compulsive behaviors, predisposing to some forms of pathology.
+This amplification of reward activity (combined with effects on the first two clusters) may contribute to the "high" of marijuana intoxication, enhancing enjoyment and creative activity, making everything more intense and engaging, temporarily.

-The authors note that all three clusters involved the Go/No-Go task, a test situation requiring inhibition or performance of a motor action.
+The authors note that all three clusters involved the go/no-go task, a test situation requiring the inhibition or performance of a motor action.
 They note: